fishnal/aws-notes/storage-fundamentals/efs.md

 * Stores files in an actual file system
 * Uses standard file system features, such as locking files, updating files, and a hierarchy structure
+* Unlike an EBS volume, EFS can be accessed by multiple EC2 instances at once
+  * Useful for for parallel access of data
 * Optimized for low-latency access
-* Unlike an EBS volume, EFS can be accessed by multiple EC2 instances at once
 * Fully managed, highly available and durable
-* Very scalable
+* Very scalable (can scale to petabytes)
 * Designed to maintain a high-level of throughput
-* *Does not currently support Windows*
+* *Currently not supported on Windows*
+* *Currently not supported in all regions*

 ## Connectivity